 This dessert can be assembled in mini jars or in mini glasses.

-- Remove the refrigerated jars with the biscuit, and fill with custard (if your jar’s are small, use a piping bag).
-Then place 1-2 gulab jamun half’s or quarters on the top.
+• Remove the refrigerated jars with the biscuit, and fill them with custard (if your jars are small, use a piping bag).
+Then, place 1-2 gulab jamun halves or quarters on the top.

-- Repeat with remaining jars.
-Chill in refrigerator for a few hours before serving.
+• Repeat with the remaining jars.
+Chill in the refrigerator for a few hours before serving.

 Don’t forget to chill for 1-2 hours before serving!